manasviponaka/WS22RAP/README.md

 * Run renv::restore() to install all the required libraries.

-⋅⋅⋅To install the package independently, run - `remotes::install_github("manasviponaka/cleanData")` in rstudio console
+      To install the package independently, run - `remotes::install_github("manasviponaka/cleanData")` in rstudio console

-⋅⋅⋅or Clone the repository by running `git clone git@github.com:manasviponaka/cleanData.git`
+      or Clone the repository by running `git clone git@github.com:manasviponaka/cleanData.git`

-*You should now restart your R session and then run the pipeline with `targets::tar_make()`
+* You should now restart your R session and then run the pipeline with `targets::tar_make()`

 You can take a look at the data by running: